AaronWard/covidify/README.md

 ##### Trend Line

-This is an accumalitive sum trendline for all the confirmed cases, deaths and recoveries.
+This is an accumulative sum trendline for all the confirmed cases, deaths and recoveries.
 ![alt text](./reports/images/confirmed_trendline.png)

 ##### Daily Trend Line

-This is an daily sum trendline for all the confirmed cases, deaths and recoveries.
+This is a daily sum trendline for all the confirmed cases, deaths and recoveries.
 ![alt text](./reports/images/new_confirmed_cases_trendline.png)

 ##### Stacked Daily Confirmed Cases